H II region: Destruction of stellar nurseries

 Stars form in clumps of cool molecular gas that hide the nascent stars.
 It is only when the radiation pressure from a star drives away its 'cocoon' that it becomes visible.
 The hot, blue stars that are powerful enough to ionize significant amounts of hydrogen and form H II regions will do this quickly, and light up the region in which they just formed.
 The dense regions which contain younger or less massive still-forming stars and which have not yet blown away the material from which they are forming are often seen in silhouette against the rest of the ionised nebula.
 Bart Bok and E. F. Reilly searched astronomical photographs in the 1940s for "relatively small dark nebulae", following suggestions that stars might be formed from condensations in the interstellar medium; they found several such "approximately circular or oval dark objects of small size", which they referred to as "globules", since referred to as Bok globules.
 Bok proposed at the December 1946 Harvard Observatory Centennial Symposia that these globules were likely sites of star formation.
 It was confirmed in 1990 that they were indeed stellar birthplaces.
 The hot young stars dissipate these globules, as the radiation from the stars powering the H II region drives the material away.
 In this sense, the stars which generate H II regions act to destroy stellar nurseries.
-In doing so, however, one last burst of star formation may be triggered, as radiation pressure and mechanical pressure from supernova may act to squeeze globules, thereby enhancing the density within them.
+In doing so, however, one last burst of star formation may be triggered, as radiation pressure and mechanical pressure from supernovae may act to squeeze globules, thereby enhancing the density within them.

 The young stars in H II regions show evidence for containing planetary systems.
 The Hubble Space Telescope has revealed hundreds of protoplanetary disks (proplyds) in the Orion Nebula.
 At least half the young stars in the Orion Nebula appear to be surrounded by disks of gas and dust, thought to contain many times as much matter as would be needed to create a planetary system like the Solar System.